-Jon Capron is in his ninth season on the Bears' staff, his seventh as full-time assistant coach, after completing an outstanding four-year career at Baylor.
-Capron serves as the assistant head coach for cross country, primarily handling the men's team.
-In track, his primary duties include the distance runners and hurdlers.
+Jon Capron is in his 11th season as an assistant coach, after completing an outstanding four-year career at Baylor.
+Capron serves as the assistant head coach for cross country, handling the men's team.
+In track, his primary duties include the distance runners and intermediate hurdlers.

-From 2006-09, Baylor's women combined to run the top seven fastest outdoor distance medley relay times, and in the past two seasons, have run six of the top eight indoor distance medley relays, in program history.
-Baylor's women have also set new school records in the 4x1,600-meter relay, including the world's top time in 2008, and the outdoor 4x800-meter relay.
+From 2006-09, Baylor's women have also set new school records in the 4x1,600-meter relay, including the world's top time in 2008, and the outdoor 4x800-meter relay.
 During the span, Baylor's long relay teams earned All-America honors three consecutive seasons from 2006-08.

 In 2005, Brittany Brockman was the only Baylor female athlete to earn individual All-America honors outdoors by finishing 11th at the NCAA Championships in the 10,000 meters.